detomon/wigglebone/README.md

 > Scaled **Skeletons** or their **MeshInstances** may not work as intended as global values are used for calculation.

+## Bone Name

+Selects which bone should be used.
+Shows a list of bone names from the parent **Skeleton**.

 ## Bone Properties

 Properties are stored in a separate **WiggleProperties** resource type.
 This way, bone properties can be reused and shared between multiple bones.